Credit for Courses at Other Law Schools

 Degree Credit and Grades: Only the credit hours earned and not the grade are accepted for credit toward JD degree requirements.

-Graduate Level Courses: Generally, non-law courses taken under this policy must be graduate-level courses.
+Graduate Level Courses: Non-law courses taken under this policy must be graduate-level courses.
 Law students enrolled in one of the college’s dual degree programs may only transfer non-law courses for JD credit in accordance with the regulations of those programs.

 Language Course Approval Process

-The American University Washington College of Law (AUWCL) has partnered with the American University College of Arts and Sciences (CAS) to offer limited upper-level language courses to law students.
-In order to qualify, students must review the information below and submit the necessary documents to the AUWCL Office of the Registrar for approval.
+Washington College of Law has partnered with the College of Arts and Sciences (CAS) to offer limited upper-level language courses to law students.
+In order to qualify, students must review the information below and submit the necessary documents to the Office of the Registrar for approval.

 To receive approval for language coursework, students must: